CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 To simulate the real-world network environment, you have to start multiple instances of the program, each of which connecting with (some of) others via socket.
 Each program instance represents a router or host in the simulated network space; Correspondingly, the links connecting the routers/hosts and the IP addresses identifying the routers/hosts are simulated by the in-memory data structures.

-By defining the format of the messages transmitting between the program instances, the parser and the handlers of these messages, you simulate the routing protocol with the user-space processes.
+By defining the format of the messages transmitting between the program instances, as well as the parser and the handlers of these messages, you simulate the routing protocol with the user-space processes.

 ##Prerequest##